Siikakala/random_powershell/MQTT/README.md

 It achieves several things:

+* Suspend machine with MQTT message
 * Automating light scenes
   * Uses LAN Triggers as Process Watcher is using this mainly
     * Separate triggers when process is detected running and when it stops
     * Also saves up device count - one LAN Trigger device in SmartThings can handle 19 different triggers, so, 19 scenes (selected by script so it could be really elaborate actually) or 9 on-off triggers with one spare trigger
+      * Currently 2 scenes and 1 on-off trigger pair (for speakers)
   * When OBS is running, certain scene triggers so there's enough light to my face
   * When I'm using PS Remote Play or Geforce NOW, another scene triggers so there's minimal reflections to my display.
 Same scene is triggered when obs stops running - for now.
 * Automating PC audio